nwg-piotr/t2ec/README.md

 If you specified `<city_id>` in the main command, to see relevant data in the details notification you also need to do so:

 `t2ec --weather -D<city_id>`

+## CHANGELOG

+v1.1-2 Error handling for locale.getdefaultlocale() TypeError in the weather.py script v1.1-1 Initial release as a separate project.